georgetoporash/gitops-hub/README.md

     ```

-## Retrieve and Decode a Terraform Plan or State File from a Kubernetes Secret
+## Retrieve Terraform Plan or State File

 To get a gzipped plan or state file from a Kubernetes secret, run: